Loyola Marymount University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Loyola Marymount, approximately 40% of students took out student loans averaging $8,338 a year.
 That adds up to $33,352 over four years for those students.

 The student loan default rate at Loyola Marymount is 1.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Loyola Marymount Graduates Make?bachelor's degree recipients from Loyola Marymount make around $61,300 per year during the early years of their employment.
+How Much Money Do Loyola Marymount Graduates Make?students who graduate from Loyola Marymount with a bachelor's degree go on to jobs where they make an average salary of $61,300 in their early years.
 That's great news for Loyola Marymount students since it is 54% more than the average college graduate's salary of $39,802 per year.

 Location of Loyola Marymount University